KrisieP/Band-Project/README.md

 ---
 <a></a>
 ## **Wireframes**
-Upon a discussion with my mentor [Balsamic](https://balsamiq.com/wireframes/) is what i have decideed to use for designing the wireframes for my project.
+Upon a discussion with my mentor [Balsamic](https://balsamiq.com/wireframes/) is what i have decided to use for designing the wireframes for my project.
 I started with a mobile first aproach, so designed the website for mobile devices first, moving to tablets next and finally creating the desktop design.
-I have a four page design which i believe will be the best approach in order to seperate content as it would be too much for one page.
-This will ensure that the website is easy to read and navigate
+I have a single page design which i believe will be the best approach as content is generally viewed via a mobile or tablet device in this era.
+This will ensure that the website is easy to read and navigate.

 You can find my wireframes below: